unball/simulator_unity/README.md

 ## Running the simulator

-In order to run the simulator, it is necessary to have [ROS](http://wiki.ros.org/ROS/Installation) and the [rosbridge suite](http://wiki.ros.org/rosbridge_suite) installed, as well as the latest simulator build, which can be found [here](https://drive.google.com/drive/folders/0BwlvQGynHcxZZlJTcWZUazNqT00?usp=sharing).
+Before running the simulator, it is necessary to have [ROS](http://wiki.ros.org/ROS/Installation) and the [rosbridge suite](http://wiki.ros.org/rosbridge_suite) installed, as well as the latest simulator build, which can be found [here](https://drive.google.com/drive/folders/0BwlvQGynHcxZZlJTcWZUazNqT00?usp=sharing).
 Alternatively, the simulator code can be downloaded and built using the [Unity Engine](https://store.unity.com/).

 To run the simulator, open a terminal window and start roscore (with the `roscore` command).
 On a new terminal window, start the rosbridge server: